What will you think of me when I have gone

 Will you remember then all battles fought,

-Great wars fair won, and those lost in despair
+Great wars fair won, and those lost in despair,

-My glory and defeat in measured share;
+My glory or defeat in measured share;

 And when they play for me the final fife,

-Recall from every score, I bled pure life.
+Recall from every score—I bled pure life.

 © Loubert S Suddaby.
 All Rights Reserved.